YONN2222/cmdX/README.md

 ## 1. Overview

 macOS Finder never got a real Cut shortcut.
-You can copy a file with ⌘C and paste it as a move with ⌘⌥V, but that two-step trick is easy to miss and doesn't match how every other app and operating system handles cut & paste. cmdX makes ⌘X and ⌘V work the same way in Finder as they do everywhere else.
+You can copy a file with ⌘C and paste it as a move with ⌘⌥V, but that two-step trick is easy to miss and doesn't match how every other operating system handles cut & paste. cmdX makes ⌘X and ⌘V work the same way in Finder as they do everywhere else.

 cmdX lives in the menu bar, listens only for shortcuts while Finder is frontmost, and does nothing else.
-No data collection, no network requests, no accounts.
+No data collection, no accounts.

 ## 2. Features